Solving Hiring Problems with Cross-Channel Experiences

 - I created a list of messages by platform (e.g. reminder via SMS) and wrote copy for every variation including an example and a template for each.

-- I compiled a list of events, and whether each event triggered a status change in the app or a notification to the user.
-I defined the status labels and any CTA for the user, and wrote copy for each notification.
+- I compiled a list of events, and whether each event triggered a status change in the app or notification to the user.
+I defined the status labels and any CTA for the user and wrote copy for each notification.

 - I defined rules for sending reminders based on variables like the time of day and the time between the invite and the actual interview.

-Thanks to all the work I put into managing the complexity and documenting our decisions, the development process went smoothly and the project was incredibly successful.
+Thanks to the work I did to keep track of the details and document our decisions, the development process went smoothly and the project was successful.
 Within a few months of the release here's how things measured up against our objectives: